FreeCAD/FreeCAD-documentation/wiki/Part_Chamfer.md

 ## Description

-Chamfers the selected edge(s) of an object.
+**Part Chamfer** chamfers the selected edge(s) of an object.
 A dialog allows you to choose which edge(s) to work on as well as modify various chamfer parameters.

 ![Chamfer example](images/Chamfer-example.png )